nomad-cli/cupertino/README.md

 ## License

-Cupertino is available under the MIT license.
-See the LICENSE file for more info.
+Cupertino is released under an MIT license.
+See LICENSE for more information.